-1.6 Undergraduate Advising in the Department of Civil and Environmental Engineering
+1.4 Department of Civil and Environmental Engineering Undergraduate Program

-This section gives a summary of the responsibilities and expectations of each participant in the advising process.
+This section gives a summary of the responsibilities and expectations of each participant who advises or supports the undergraduate program in Civil and Environmental Engineering.

-The Associate Head.
-The Associate Head & Director of Undergraduate Studies is in charge of the undergraduate program, serves as the Chief Advisor, and is responsible for administering undergraduate advising policies.
-The Associate Head is responsible for supervising all personnel involved in the undergraduate program, manages approval of transfer credit for civil engineering courses, gives final approval of Academic Program Plans, and evaluates all drop and readmission cases.
+The Associate Head: The Associate Head & Director of Undergraduate Studies oversees the undergraduate program and is responsible for administering undergraduate advising policies.
+The Associate Head is responsible for supervising all personnel involved in the undergraduate program.
 The Associate Head is also the point of contact for grievances related to the classroom (course conduct and grading).
-Appointments are available by calling (217) 333-3812.